 - Which question is the most tricky to answer?
 Start with this card - the children will think of it as cheating, but really they are learning the answer to that question

 - Put the children in teams with a set of cards to watch out for - how does this change the timing challenge?

 - What is the most number of loops they can find within the game?

 We have found that the children in our classes also invent their own games, and want to add their own cards to extend the game.
-It is not unusual for our games to have more than 60 cards in each game, with the children having two or three cards each.
+It is not unusual for our games to have more than 60 or 70 cards in each game, with the children having multiple cards each.

-They love the challenge, the speed, the fun and the different way of doing math revision.
+Children love the challenge, the speed, the fun and the different way of doing math revision!

 This resource can also be used independently as a dominoes style game within an activity centre, or children can play against one another, either trying to get rid of their cards, or linking them together.
 Our children came up with a variety of different games for all of the Loop Games they have access to.